- Popular Works for Guitar Solo

 Op.31, No.1: Andante

 Fernando Sor’s Op.31, Etude No.1 is a fine composition in the key of C major.
 This is a popular Sor study that’s great for beginner classical guitar students.
-This piece is especially effective for those wishing to practice reading harmony (two or more notes played at the same time), while also learning to bring out a clear and definitive melody.
+This piece is especially effective for those wishing to practice reading harmony.
+You can also learn how to bring out a clear and definitive melody.

 Sor’s Op.31 Etude No.1 is in 3/4 time, and often features a dance-like pulse emphasizing beats one and three.
 The tempo for the piece is a moderate Andante (typically played between 76–108 bpm).
 Although relatively simple, this piece can be very beautiful when played with emotion and intent!